 David was born in Murfreesboro and has lived most of his life in Tennessee.
+He grew up close to Wartrace in nearby Manchester.
 His first guitar chords were taught on a Gallagher G-50.
 In college he played in a bluegrass-folk band.
 Life took him in a different direction but guitar was always part of his life.
 “I (half) jokingly say that James Taylor taught me to play guitar because I fell in love with his style and spent countless hours learning many of his songs.
 That’s the guitar playing my kids remember from their childhood.”

 In my new role as co-owner of Gallagher Guitar Co., I will be working to ensure that Gallagher is around long after I’m gone – and I plan to be around a long, long time.
 I am committed to ensuring that our guitars are consistently of the highest quality.
 I also understand that relationships are at the heart of our endeavors.
 My role will be to support the shop as we build high-quality, custom guitars that are true to the Gallagher family and legacy.

 Reina was born and raised in San Francisco, CA, ended up in Minnesota for high school and college, with a focus on photography and photofinishing, and moved to Tennessee in 1982.
 Early management skills were obtained in the one hour photo boom of the 80’s.
 In the early ‘90s she returned to school to become a paralegal and began a career in the legal field, which has been fitting for her organizational skill-set.
 Reina started out going to the Bluebird Café in Nashville in the ‘80s, and loves live music, especially singer-songwriter events.